 It’s not as easy as picking a basic level of thickness when it comes to selecting your mattress.
 Density and hardness are important factors that need to be taken into account when choosing your bedding.

-Density – Means the amount of material used in certain areas, and contributes to firmness.
+Mattress Density – Means the amount of material used in certain areas, and contributes to firmness.
 The more material used, the firmer the mattress will be.

-Hardness – Is the name that is given to the ability a mattress has to provide resistance when you put pressure on it.
+Mattress firmness – Is the name that is given to the ability a mattress has to provide resistance when you put pressure on it.
 The more you feel the latex core pushing back against you, the harder the mattress is.

 These combine together to create an overall firmness level.
 There are several different formulas which can be used to determine this.
 Once they’ve been worked out, they’ll be assigned an overall “score”.
 Generally speaking, this will be represented as: